Ong123/election-demo-Dapps/README.md

 * Display Voters;

-NOTE:[This project is forked of] (https://github.com/schadokar/election-ethereum-react-dapp), added some new features has been added.
+NOTE:[This project is forked of] (https://github.com/schadokar/election-ethereum-react-dapp) some new features has been added.